DrWhoCares/imgdanke/README.md

 #### 4bpp (16 colors)
 This sets `-posterize 16` and will produce a 4bpp grayscale image.
 #### 8bpp (256 colors)
-This sets `-posterize 256` and will produce an 8bpp grayscale image.
+This does not set `-posterize 256` as it is redundant because `-colorspace Gray` will handle it.
 ### Color Presets
 *Please note that the pingo options tend to produce a better result than the magick options for color images 8bpp and lower.*
 `-pngpalette` does not work past 256 colors.